docker-archive/mta_java_workshop/README.md

 $ ./firefly_data.sh
 ```
 ### <a name=task4.2></a>Task 4.2: Display Data on Kibana
+NOTE: The PWD hosts need a change to their configuration to satisfy an ElasticSearch requirement, on each of your PWD workers run the following command: `sudo sysctl -w vm.max_map_count=262144`

 Create a stack that includes the Elasticsearch and Kibanna